strakergroup/Nake-Agentic-Slack/README.md

 slack-sdk - If you need to update the sdk you can find repo [here](https://bitbucket.org/strakertech/ray-python-sdk/)

+languagecloud-api - On going work to port to using languagecloud-api repo [here](https://bitbucket.org/strakertech/pt-languagecloud-api/)

 ### Troubleshooting
 #### **ModuleNotFoundError: No module named '...'**
 This means that some Python modules (dependencies) are not installed.
 To fix this, install the dependencies by running